Need help now?

 Help a Friend in Need

-“Help A Friend In Need” is a community guide for Facebook and Instagram users to help college students and young adults identify potential warning signs that a friend might be in emotional distress and in need of help.
+“Help A Friend In Need” is a community guide for Facebook and Instagram users to help identify potential warning signs that a friend might be in emotional distress and in need of help.

 JedCampus was an online self-assessment survey program that was designed to help colleges explore and enhance their campus mental health and suicide prevention programming.
 In January 2014, The Jed Foundation partnered with the Clinton Health Matters Initiative to create The Jed & Clinton Health Matters Campus Program.
 Learn more here.